AbdelRahman1403/AbdelRahman1403/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Embedded%20System%20Engineer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Embedded System Engineer
+- 🏢 I'm a Back-End .Net Engineer
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - ⚡ Fact: If you need to sucess in any thing , you should Regularly performing the five daily prayers in the mosque.